nagra-opentv/buildroot-react-native-skia/README.md

 Known Issues
 ------------
 - On RPI-3 with raspberrypi3_rns_defconfig configuration we are getting `getGLError 0x505` for bigger sample apps, even when GPU memory confugured to 512 MB.
+- On RPI-3 with Mesa3d-VC4 configuration we do not have any OpenGL Partial update extensions, which means every new frame we will redraw entire screen contents.